On minimally tough chordal graphs: Preliminaries

 The following relation between the toughness of a graph and its connectivity can be proved directly from the definition of toughness.

 \begin{proposition}[Chv\'{a}tal~\cite{article:toughness_introduction}] For every noncomplete graph $G$, we have $\tau(G) \le \kappa(G)/2$. \end{proposition}

-Now we give the definitions and theorems needed for this paper.
+Now we give some further definitions and theorems needed for this paper.
+Let $G$ be a graph.
 For two vertices $u,v \in V(G)$, a set $S \subseteq V(G) \setminus \{ u,v \}$ is called a \emph{$u$-$v$ separator} if $u$ and $v$ belong to different components of $G-S$.
 A $u$-$v$ separator is called \emph{minimal} if none of its proper subsets is a $u$-$v$ separator.
 A set $S \subseteq V(G)$ is called a \emph{(minimal) separator} if it is a (minimal) $u$-$v$ separator for some $u,v \in V(G)$.
+Observe that the empty set is a minimal separator if and only if the graph is disconnected.
 Note that a minimal separator can be a proper subset of another minimal separator but for different pairs of vertices.

 To give a characterization for minimal separators, we need the following definition.